KNX-IOT/knx-iot.github.io/_pages/about.md

 ## Introduction

-KNX-IOT Point API stack is an open source stack that implements the KNX-IOT Point API standard.
+KNX IoT Point API stack is an open source stack that implements the KNX IoT Point API standard.

 ## Licence